cloudnautique/swarmkit-catalog/README.md

 ## Troubleshooting

-### Operator reports "Couldn't open TCP Socket" for one or more hosts
+### Can't connect to Docker daemon for one or more hosts

 This indicates that the Docker API isn't accessible to the Operator on one or more hosts.
 Follow the check list: